Medical Receptionist Resume Examples

 Pharmacy Receptionist

-- 5+ years of experience in pharmacy settings
+- CPhT certified with 5+ years of front-desk and pharmacy support experience

 Urgent Care Medical Receptionist